Sign Up

 Invasive Lobular Carcinoma

-Ductal Carcinoma In Situ (DCIS)
+Ductal Carcinoma In Situ

 Inflammatory Breast Cancer

 Inflammatory breast cancer (IBC) is the rarest form of breast cancer and comprises only 5% of diagnoses (Moulder-Thompson & Mitri, 2016).
-With IBC, swelling and redness (inflammation) are caused by cells and vessels in the breast being blocked by cancer or a tumor.
-It is also challenging to diagnose as there is no lump, and it is often not seen on a mammogram.
+With IBC, swelling and redness (inflammation) are caused by cells and vessels in the breast blocked by a tumor.
+It is also challenging to diagnose as there is no lump, which is often not seen on a mammogram.
 IBC is more common in younger Caucasian females who are overweight or obese.
 It can be an aggressive form of breast cancer as it can grow and metastasize at a quick rate, decreasing the success rate of treatment (Moulder-Thompson & Mitri, 2016).

 Paget's Disease